Buffers

 Swap mixing

-To swap buffers, press the j key.
+To swap images, just press the j key. “j” is for “jump.”

-Storing buffers for later use.
+Storing images for later use.

 By clicking on the Functions button, you get a menu of options.